Targets and Indicators

 Proportion of population using safely managed drinking water services

-Proportion of population using safely managed sanitation services, including a hand-washing facility with soap and water
+Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water

 Proportion of bodies of water with good ambient water quality